crypto-org-chain/chain-docs/docs/getting-started/advanced-tmkms-integration.md

 [TMKMS](https://github.com/iqlusioninc/tmkms), initially targeting Cosmos Validators, provide **High-availability**, **Double-signing prevention** and **Hardware security module**.

 Currently, TMKMS provides both **hardware signing** and **softsign**.
-However, it is hard or impossible to plug your own [Hardware Security Modules(HSM)](https://github.com/iqlusioninc/tmkms#hardware-security-modules-recommended) to the major cloud providers when one want to run it on the cloud for **hardware signing**.
+However, it is hard or impossible to plug your own [Hardware Security Modules(HSM)](https://github.com/iqlusioninc/tmkms#hardware-security-modules-recommended) to the major cloud providers when one wants to run it on the cloud for **hardware signing**.
 On the other hand, it is also insecure to use **softsign** as your generated signing key is actually in plain text on the machine.

 What we want to achieve is just running TMKMS securely and provision validator conveniently on the cloud.
 To meet this end, we now can leverage [AWS Nitro Enclaves](https://aws.amazon.com/blogs/aws/aws-nitro-enclaves-isolated-ec2-environments-to-process-confidential-data/) to execute TMKMS and TMKMS then decrypts (during initialization) the signing via [AWS KMS](https://aws.amazon.com/kms/).
 Read more details [here](https://github.com/tomtau/tmkms/blob/feature/nitro-enclave/README.nitro.md)